Self-Portrait as a Bear

 in the manner in which he had grown accustomed before he made his great

 escape into the urban jungle and moved into my tree.
 I know what you’re thinking.
 Feed one and soon you’ll have thousands of pigeons roosting on top of Moss Cottage.
 No I won’t!
 You’ll see!

-My new bunch of punks are more like lambs than monkeys.
+My new bunch of punks are like lambs.
 I can hardly believe it!

 This post is rolling around like a marble in a big box.
 Going nowhere.
 Going everywhere.
 EGADS!